top of page

 Training Breaks and Muscle Memory: Strategies for High School Multi-Sport Athletes

 A recent study reveals promising news for high school athletes who can only train in limited windows.
 Taking breaks from resistance training doesn't permanently derail progress.
+Muscle memory works in your favor.
+The body remembers previous gains and can rebuild faster after detraining periods.

 Understanding the Research Findings

-• One group trained continuously for 20 weeks
+• One group trained continuously for 20 weeks.

 What Happens During Detraining

-• Strength decreases begin within 1-2 weeks
+• Strength decreases begin within just 1-2 weeks.

-• Muscle size diminishes more slowly
+• Muscle size diminishes more slowly.

-• In the study, specific losses included:
+In this specific study, measurable losses included:

-• 5.4% decrease in leg press strength
+• A 5.4% decrease in leg press strength.

-• 3.6% reduction in biceps curl strength
+• A 3.6% reduction in biceps curl strength.

-• 9.9% loss in quadriceps size
+• A 9.9% loss in quadriceps size.

-• 7.3% decrease in biceps size
+• A 7.3% decrease in biceps size.

 The Retraining Advantage